 2. What characteristics define minor games?

 Playability with or without equipment the capacity to arrange the game to fit the space at hand.
-Utilisation of resources that can be taken readily from your environment, the capacity to change laws and regulations.
+Utilization of resources that can be taken readily from your environment, the capacity to change laws and regulations.

 3. How important is the minor game?